cooperwalbrun/terraform-manager/CONTRIBUTING.md

 comments `# yapf: disable` and `# yapf: enable`.
 Whenever the former appears, the latter must appear afterwards (this project will not tolerate disabling YAPF for large code blocks and/or entire files).
 Disabling YAPF should be done sparingly.

+In addition to YAPF formatting, code should be appropriately accompanied by type annotations.
+This
+includes:
+* Variables and constants in global scope (regardless of whether the variable is preceded by an underscore)
+* All method parameters and method return values
+* Any declaration that may have a non-obvious, ambiguous, or otherwise complex type signature